Mzyzy4444/FoodDiaryApp/README.md

 on the panel you were directed to in the last step.
 You can see what's in your foodie diary on the right-hand side of the panel.
 - You can save the state of my application by clicking "save current foodie diary" button on the main menu panel.
-However, if you choose not to load from history data at the begining, the information you input will be saved automatically; but you can decided whether to save your food items by choosing to click the save button.
+However, if you choose not to load from history data at the beginning, the information you input will be saved automatically; but you can decided whether to save your food items by choosing to click the save button.

+## Phase 4: Task 2
+Sat Apr 01 21:15:56 PDT 2023
+created new food diary with given info: userName = null, weight = 0kg, height = cm, age = 0, gender (physical) = null

+Sat Apr 01 21:16:10 PDT 2023
+created new food diary with given info: userName = Zoey, weight = 50kg, height = cm, age = 18, gender (physical) = female

+Sat Apr 01 21:16:14 PDT 2023
+Added food item: banana

+Sat Apr 01 21:16:22 PDT 2023
+Added food item: chicken

+Sat Apr 01 21:16:29 PDT 2023
+Added food item: chocolate

+Sat Apr 01 21:16:32 PDT 2023
+deleted food item: chocolate